hharcolezi/ldp-protocols-mobility-cdrs/README.md

 differential privacy, local differential privacy, longitudinal studies, multidimensional data, big data privacy, human mobility, privacy-preserving machine learning.

 ## Environment
-I mainly used Python3 with numpy, panda, and numba libaries.
+I mainly used Python3 with numpy, pandas, and numba libaries.
 Although not tested, the codes should run with any recent versions.
 The versions I use are listed below:

 - Python 3.8.8
 - Numpy 1.19.5